-Snow in March isn’t that much of a rarity.
 According to CT.gov, the state historically averages about 10 inches during the month.
-CT also experienced its fair share of powerful March blizzards.
+CT also experience a fair share of powerful March nor’easters.

-The worst blizzard on record is the Blizzard of 1888 (dubbed “The Great White Hurricane,) which punished the state with over 40 inches of snow.
-Yep, it happened in March.
+The worst blizzard on record is the Blizzard of 1888 (dubbed “The Great White Hurricane.)
+Back then, it punished the state with over 40 inches of snow.
 Some towns reported over 50 inches and snowdrifts as high as 30 feet!
 And, yes, it happened in March.
 Actually, it happened around this particular time.

 The Blizzard of 1956 dropped about 22 inches all over the state between March 18th through the 20th.
-That also helped bump that month up to the snowiest March in history.
+That also helped bump that month up to the snowiest March in history, too.

-The Nor’easter of 1960, which yielded between 10 to 20 inches of snow, was dubbed a “category 4” storm.
+However, the Nor’easter of 1960, which yielded between 10 to 20 inches of snow, was a “category 4” storm.
 Which means the weather we see outside is a lot friendlier than what happened over 50 years ago.
 It struck CT on March 4th.

-1993 wasn’t a cakewalk, either, when the “Storm of the Century” dumped between 8 to 21 inches on the state.
+But, in 1993, Connecticut went back to snow when the “Storm of the Century” dumped between 8 to 21 inches on the state.
 Again, it happened right around this time, on March 12th.